humanova/gok/README.md

 ./run.sh
 ```

-In another terminal, start Radar and open `http://localhost:8080` (or the configured `ApiPort`):
+In another terminal, start Radar and open `http://localhost:port`:

 ```bash
 ./api
 ```

-Build and publish a fresh current map snapshot, then restart the API so it loads the new snapshot:
+Build and publish a fresh map snapshot, then restart the API so it loads the new snapshot:

 ```bash
 ./scripts/build-map-pipeline.sh --map-name current